 Clean and Inspect Cabinets

 Keeping your kitchen cabinets dry and clean will go a long way to prevent mould and mildew.
-Wiping down the inside of cupboards and avoiding cluttering of old food will keep your cabinets nice and clean.
+Wiping down the inside of cupboards and avoiding cluttering of food will keep your cabinets nice and clean.

 Check Your Cook Top